 However, the experience of playing in the final recently will benefit Benfica more than Sevilla will be boosted by their recent victories.

-There is not one player who featured in either of the Spaniards’ victories under Juande Ramos who remains with the club, meanwhile Benfica has kept the majority of the squad which lost to the London club last term.
+There is not one player who featured in either of the Spaniards’ victories under Juande Ramos who remains with the club, meanwhile Benfica have kept the majority of the squad which lost to the London club last term.

 Jesus’ men will be desperate to compensate for the devastation that came with Branislav Ivanovic’s injury time winner last year, while, for many of Emery’s men, this will be their first time in a match of this magnitude.

 The Brazilian defender has had an outstanding campaign in his 11th season with the Portuguese champions.
-He has been a rock in the heart of the defense alongside Ezequiel Garay and put in a flawless performance as his side held Juve to a goalless draw and ensure they reach the final.
+He has been a rock in the heart of the defence alongside Ezequiel Garay and put in a flawless performance as his side held Juve to a goalless draw and ensure they reach the final.

-As he left the club after a dispute over money in 1966, legendary coach Bela Guttman put a curse on the club, declaring it will not win another European trophy in the next century.
+As he left the club after a dispute over money in 1966, legendary coach Bela Guttman put a curse on the club, declaring they will not win another European trophy in the next century.

 While O Glorioso are desperate to shake off the voodoo of the Hungarian, the power of the curse from manager who lead them to their last European Cup victory could prove too great.